Meet, feed and cuddle our friendly animals

 A flock of ewes and lambs in the paddock

 We have sheep from our neighbouring farm who act as natural lawnmowers for our 6 acre paddock.
 In Spring, visitors can enjoy meeting and feeding the ewes and lambs.
 As their confidence grows some ewes will happily come over and take food from your hands.
 The lambs are normally more cautious but provide endless entertainment as they run and bounce around the field.
+At Easter 2024 there was one lamb who won the hearts of our guests and ultimately ours too.
+In the end we just had to keep Curly Wurly as a permanent resident - he loves food, company and fusses.

 Our two guinea pigs, Reuben and Snow, are probably the most popular animals on site.
 Children love to sit on the wall and have a guinea pig cuddle while the boys enjoy their dinner.
 The piggies are rather partial to grass and weeds from the garden and are always appreciative of any foraged goodies that the children bring.
 The best thing...piggie cuddles are not exclusively reserved for the children.